What is ESC?

 Brief information about protocol:

-ESC Protocols is the “language” that the flight controllers and ESC use to communicate, one of the most basic tasks is to tell how fast the motor should be spinning.
+ESC calibration protocol is the “language” that the flight controllers and ESC use to communicate, one of the most basic tasks is to tell how fast the motor should be spinning.

 Now, what is Oneshot, Multishot, etc.?